 Meetings are held at the Museum on the second Thursday of February, April, June, August, October and December at 7.30pm to plan fundraising and work co-ordination.

 If you would like to help with displays or events, or would like to join the Friends Scheme, please get in touch.

-The Brass Works Theatre is a brand new venue in South Gloucestershire created by Kingswood-born playwright and actor Adrian Harris.
+The Brass Works Theatre was created by Kingswood-born playwright and actor Adrian Harris.